 Instructor: Adam Goff

 Many people have noticed and admired the glass ring Tammy has been wearing (constantly) for the past few years.
-This class is inspired by this ring.
+This is the offer a class inspired by this ring.
 Adam Goff will lead the class in off mandrel techniques and kiln work necessary to create these rings that are free from bead release.
 Students should bring tools, glass and a new can of gas.
-There will be a lunch break and a couple other breaks and throughout the day.
+There will be a a lunch break and a couple other breaks and throughout the day.
 Prerequisite: Basic Techniques class and either Dots & Twisties or Inclusions classes... and a healthy amount of independent practice.

 Lampwork/Torchwork: Intermediate